joemoose/psiops/docs/index.md

 ### Cover and Suppression

 If you take cover behind something, you gain an armor bonus against attacks your cover would block.
 Low, medium, and high cover grants 1, 2, and 3 armor.
-Attacks that ignore armor do not ignore the armor bonus from cover.
+Attacks that ignore armor do not ignore the armor bonus provided by cover.

-Characters who attack while in cover should subtract the armor bonus their cover grants from the damage they deal (this also applies to enemies).

 - **Low** cover does little to protect the body (iron bars, thick foliage, another person).
 - **Medium** cover protects at least half of the body and often requires crouching (the front of a car, a highway divider, a barrel).
 - **High** cover protects the whole body and allows free positioning (a wall, a thick tree trunk, a train car).

+Characters who attack while behind cover should subtract the armor bonus their cover grants from the damage they deal (this also applies to enemies).

-When you deal damage with a ranged weapon to an enemy in cover, you may choose to lay down *suppressing fire* instead.
-Suppressed characters who leave cover take the damage of the suppressing attack.
+When you deal damage with a ranged weapon to an enemy behind cover, you may choose to lay down *suppressing fire* instead.
+Suppressed targets who leave cover take the damage of the suppressing attack.

 ### Damage and Dying